 - How quickly can they ship the product?

 - Do they offer expedited shipping if you sell out of your products?

 Go through a few what-if scenarios and see what terms are applicable in that situation.
 You don’t want to wait until an emergency happens to find out.

 Build Long-Term Business Relationships

 Developing a good rapport with your supplier is a key ingredient to securing a quality wholesale product supplier.
-The better history you have with them and the more loyal they see you are, the more leverage you'll have.
+The better the history you have with them and the more loyal they see you are, the more leverage you'll have.
 You may be able to secure more favorable terms, negotiate flexible payment schedules, have input in future product development, or receive preferential treatment.